ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/relationships.rst

 ***********************

-Add a field of the "Relationship" type to the desired Channel Field Group at :menuselection:`Admin --> Channel Administration --> Channel Fields`.
+Add a field of the "Relationship" type to the desired Channel Field Group under :menuselection:`Admin --> Channel Administration --> Channel Fields`.

 On the field's settings page, choose the Channel to relate to.
-Once the field is added, if you visit the :menuselection:`Publish` page for the Channel you just added the Relationship field to, you'll see a new drop-down menu showing the titles of all Entries in the related Channel.
+Once the field is added, if you visit :menuselection:`Content --> Publish` for the Channel you just added the Relationship field to, you'll see a new drop-down menu showing the titles of all Entries in the related Channel.

 ************************
 Related Entries Tag Pair